marcbradshaw/Mail-AuthenticationResults/README.md

 [![CPANTS](https://img.shields.io/badge/cpants-kwalitee-blue.svg)](http://cpants.cpanauthors.org/dist/Mail-AuthenticationResults)

-# SYNOPSIS

-    use Mail::AuthenticationResults;

-# CONSTRUCTOR

-- new()

-    Return a new Mail::AuthenticationResults object

-# PUBLIC METHODS

-- parser( $auth\_results )

-    Returns a new Mail::AuthenticationResults::Parser object
-    for the supplied $auth\_results header

-# DEPENDENCIES

-    Carp
-    Scalar::Util

 # BUGS

 Please report bugs via the github tracker.

 https://github.com/marcbradshaw/Mail-AuthenticationResults/issues

-# AUTHORS
+# AUTHOR

-Marc Bradshaw, <marc@marcbradshaw.net>
+Marc Bradshaw <marc@marcbradshaw.net>

-# COPYRIGHT
+# COPYRIGHT AND LICENSE

-Copyright (c) 2017, Marc Bradshaw.
+This software is copyright (c) 2018 by Marc Bradshaw.

-# LICENCE

-This library is free software; you may redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.